gillesheinesch/LenoxBot-Docs/docs/How to set-up the "?mute" command?.md

 title: Set up the mute Command
-description: A tutorial, how to set-up the ?mute Command correctly
+description: A tutorial, how to set-up the mute Command correctly

 # Set up the `mute` command